-- ✓ Comply with Covid-19 safety protocols for attending school - ✓ Wear full school uniform - ✓ Arrive at least 15 minutes before start of examination. - ✓ Attend a roll call before the start of each scheduled examination. - ✓ Attend school and remain on school grounds if the student has a scheduled examination on the day. - ✓ Bring OWN EQUIPMENT see checklist of HSC NESA Approved equipment on the following pages.
+- Comply with health and safety protocols for attending school - ✓ Wear full school uniform - ✓ Arrive at least 30 minutes before start of examination and at the specified time at the venue. - ✓ Attend a roll call before the start of each scheduled examination. - ✓ Attend school and remain on school grounds if the student has a scheduled examination on the day. - ✓ Bring OWN EQUIPMENT see checklist of HSC NESA Approved equipment on the following pages.